This buttermilk and sour cream homemade biscuit recipe will give you the most tender and flaky biscuits you’ve ever had.

 If you don’t have a biscuit cutter, a drinking glass can be used to cut your biscuit dough.

 If you prefer not to use sour cream or don’t have any on hand, just double your buttermilk.
 And if you don’t have buttermilk, you probably do have ingredients to make a good substitution.
 Try one of these easy methods.
+Another alternative to the sour cream is Greek yogurt.

 For extra flaky biscuits: Instead of rolling the dough out to 1 inch thickness, try rolling out a large square with about 1/4 inch thickness.
 Then fold the dough in half to form a rectangle, and then in half again to form a smaller square.
 Cutting the folded dough into biscuits will give you extra layers of fluffiness.